Verses Upon the

 Then straight I 'gin my heart to chide:

-And did thy wealth on earth abide,
+And did thy wealth on earth

 Didst fix thy hope on mould'ring dust,